DoctorMcKay/node-steam-user/README.md

 **Works when anonymous.** Requests access tokens for one or more apps or packages.
 These access tokens can be used with [`getProductInfo`](#productinfoapps-packages-callback).

 Access tokens are global.
 That is, everyone who has access to an app receives the same token.
-It's unknown at this time if tokens expire.
+Tokens do not seem to expire.

 # Events